zethon/zethon.github.io/_posts/2019-11-06-hacking-together-a-conan-package.md

 8. `conan export-pkg . pdcurses/3.9@zethon/stable` - This creates the manifest file, which is necessary for uploading.

-9.`conan upload pdcurses/3.9@zethon/stable -r arcc --all` - Finally we upload the package to the remote repository!
+9. `conan upload pdcurses/3.9@zethon/stable -r arcc --all` - Finally we upload the package to the remote repository!
 In this case I had previously added `arcc` as a remote hosted on bintray.com.

-## User Authentication
+### User Authentication

 PDCurses was the first custom Conan package I needed for this project, so I created a new reposistory in Bintray called `arcc` (the name of the project).
 When I first ran Step 9 above I was met with this message: